top of page

 Commons Water Management Project - Overview

 Areas impacted by heavier rainfall will be targeted with a blend of culvert structural work and a landscaping design that utilizes native plant interventions to aid in water management through increased absorption and filtering.
-Additional benefits the landscaping design include: water runoff filtering before flowing into the marsh, pollinator and wildlife/bird food sources and habitat, mosquito control, walking nature trails and wildlife viewing, and educational stations/signs(pending).
-Much of the common area will remain open to recreational use.
+Additional benefits the landscaping design includes water runoff filtering before flowing into the marsh, pollinator and wildlife/bird food sources and habitat, mosquito control, walking nature trails and wildlife viewing.
+In the future we also hope to register some Monarch Waystations and add educational stations/signs.
+Much of the Commons space will also remain open to recreational use.

 Documentation of Flooding/Standing Water Concerns